|

-Next Wednesday, we'll watch season 1, episode 3, "The Travis Bugg Affair."
+Next week, we'll continue with season 5, episode 5, "316."
 We'll be back tomorrow with our weekly roundup.

 0 Comments